 Types of Graduate School Scholarships

-Of course, there is no such thing as free money, however, there are a of providers that are willing to foot at least some of the bill in order to help students finish their graduate studies.
+Of course, there is no such thing as free money, however, there are a number of providers that are willing to foot at least some of the bill in order to help students finish their graduate studies.
 Most scholarship programs accept part-time and full-time grad students with financial needs.
 But besides financial need, there are multiple other requirements.
 Some scholarships are dedicated to minorities, such as Native American, Alaska Native, Asian American, Pacific Islander or Latino/Hispanic.

 Students looking for graduate scholarships still have some of the options that were open to them when they were undergrads.
 These are: